-As far as chatbot startup concepts go, Eternime is probably one of the most unusual chatbots companies that have graced us in the past few years.
+As far as chatbot startup concepts go, Eternime is probably one of the most unusual chatbot companies that have graced us in the past few years.
 No, they did not choose the business optimization route, nor did they tread the more promising social media influencing path.
-Instead, the company is offering to preserve your memories, and allow them to live forever as a chatbot.
+Instead, the company is offering to preserve your memories and allow them to live forever as a chatbot.

 So how are they doing nowadays?
 No official announcements since 2018, but in the era where even Facebook has its policy for deceased users, Eternime’s pitch concept might simply take shape in another form in the coming decades.

 Rising from the competition within the last five years, Pypestream advertises itself as one of the most influential enterprise-level conversational AI in the United States.
 Indeed, with a straightforward messaging platform, its use is easy, systematic, step-by-step, and most importantly, intuitive.